scrtlabs/marketplace/docs/source/introduction.rst

 Incentives
 ~~~~~~~~~~
-A leading principle in the marketplace is that data curators are in charge of
+A leading principle in the marketplace is that data providers are in charge of
 the quality and availability of their own data.
 This greatly simplifies the
 incentive mechanism and ensures users of the system enjoy better service.
 As
-mentioned before, Data curators need to stake tokens on every data-set they
+mentioned before, Data providers need to stake tokens on every data-set they
 share.
 If the data goes offline, or is otherwise corrupt (addressing this is
 beyond the scope of this post), they will have to pay it from their deposit.
 Such dishonest actions are likely to reduce the number of subscribers to the
-data, further decreasing the payoff of the data curator.
+data, further decreasing the payoff of the data provider.
 With the assumption
-that curators are rational agents who wish to maximize their utility, this
+that providers are rational agents who wish to maximize their utility, this
 ensures their best strategy is to provide quality data and guarantee its
 availability.

-While data curators can construct and serve their data through a local node
+While data providers can construct and serve their data through a local node
 acting as a worker and persistence node, they may prefer to outsource these
 operations to other nodes.
-This allows data curators to go offline after
+This allows data providers to go offline after
 registering a new data-set.
 Worker and persistence nodes are specified as
 additional payout addresses in the registration transaction (which could be
-updated by the data curator at any time).
+updated by the data provider at any time).
 This ensures that these nodes remain
 incentivised to do good work.
-If the curator wishes to keep all the rewards to
+If the provider wishes to keep all the rewards to
 herself, she can specify her own node(s) as the worker/persistence address.

 Data privacy